The $300 Million Hospital Patient

 Huguette and Anna bought a 5,000-square-foot penthouse apartment five blocks away at 907 Fifth Avenue.
 They eventually bought two more apartments on the building’s eighth floor for a total living space of 15,000 square feet.
 All of the windows looked directly out at Central Park.
 They owned a little more than half of the building’s 12th floor (the top floor) and the entire eighth floor.

-In the middle of construction, something surprising happened.
+In the middle of the construction of Bellosguardo, something surprising happened.
 Huguette actually got married!
 Maybe her reclusive nature was cracking.

 The groom was the son of one of her father’s accountants.
 They actually married on the grounds of Bellosguardo in 1928.